Zinni98/Sentiment-analysis-project/README.md

 - Ensure that the python version is 3.8 or greater
 - Install all the required packages using the following command ```pip install -r requirements.txt```, using the ```requirements.txt``` file included in this repository
-- Change paths at the beginning of the document to ensure that everithing is working correctly.
+- Change paths at the beginning of the document to ensure that everything is working correctly.